-All financial aid students are required to maintain a minimum cumulative GPA of at least 2.0.
+All financial aid students are required to maintain a minimum 2.0 cumulative GPA.

-PACE RATE: To measure whether students are progressing on pace for completion of their course of study within the maximum time frame, Modesto Junior College evaluates the pace rate of financial aid students at the end of each term.
-At each term’s end, students are expected to have completed at least 67% of all units attempted.
+PACE RATE: To measure whether students are progressing on pace for completion of their course of study within the maximum time frame, Modesto Junior College evaluates the pace rate of financial aid students at the end of each semester.
+At each semester’s end, students are expected to have completed at least 67% of all units attempted.
 Classes with grades of A, B, C, D, and P (passed) are considered to have been completed.
-Classes with grades of W, F, I, NP (no pass) are not considered completed.
+Classes with grades of W, F, I (incomplete) and NP (no pass) are not considered completed.
 All classes taken at other institutions through a consortium agreement are also included in the pace rate assessment.

 FREQUENCY OF SAP EVALUATION

-The academic progress of financial aid students is evaluated at the end of each payment period, including summer, after grades for that term are posted.
+The academic progress of financial aid students is evaluated after grades are posted at the end of each semester, including summer.

 FINANCIAL AID WARNING